« Back to Knowledge Base

 100% means you will start to see performance issues such as high render times and as a result, dropped frames or video stutters.

-Performance Tip: If your graphics card has more than 3GB of memory you can turn on High Input Performance Mode in vMix under Settings -> Performance.
+Performance Tip: If your graphics card has more than 3GB of memory and doesn't have Resizable BAR you can turn on High Input Performance Mode in vMix under Settings -> Performance.

 This will reduce the need for cache memory.